glennon/glennon.github.io/about.md

 **Contact:**
 <p />
 My latest activities can be found on <a href="https://twitter.com/glennon">Twitter</a> and <a href="https://github.com/glennon">GitHub</a>.
-Reprints of my scientific publications can be found at <a href="https://www.researchgate.net/profile/Alan_Glennon">ResearchGate</a> or by emailing me directly.
+Reprints of my scientific publications can be found in <a href="https://alanglennon.com/projects">Projects</a>, at <a href="https://www.researchgate.net/profile/Alan_Glennon">ResearchGate</a>, or by emailing me directly.
 Email: glennon (at) gmail.com